Evidentiary Support for the Authenticity of Scripture

-Faith is inevitably involved for “Without faith it is impossible to please Him, for he who comes to God must believe that He is” (Hebrews 11:6 NASB).
-But there are evidences which attest to the authenticity of scripture.
-We don’t have to jump off a proverbial cliff, in a blind leap of faith, to believe the Bible to be the Word of God.
+How do we know the Bible is authentic?
+2 Corinthians 5:7 tells us faith is involved, but is it blind faith?
+No, we don’t have to take a blind leap of faith to believe the Bible is the Word of God.
 In fact, the Bible is the most authentic historical document in existence.
-There are more evidences attesting to the scripture’s authenticity then there is to prove Caesar was emperor in Rome or that Washington crossed the Delaware.
-Let’s look at some external and internal evidences attesting to the authenticity of scripture.
+There are more evidences confirming the authenticity of scripture than there is to prove Caesar was emperor in Rome, or that Washington crossed the Delaware.
+Below are a few important external and internal evidences attesting to the authenticity of scripture.

 External Evidences:

-Reason.
-Reason tells us a divine revelation should be expected and is desperately needed.
-It tells us God would naturally provide such a revelation for His creatures.
-Man has sinned, is separated from God and knows no way of returning to Him apart from God giving us a written revelation of Himself.
+Reason tells us God would naturally provide such a revelation for His creatures.
+Man has sinned, is separated from God, and knows no way of returning to Him apart from God giving us a written revelation of Himself.
 The revelation of God in nature isn’t enough.
 It reveals He exists (Romans 1:20), but it doesn’t show how we might be reconciled to Him.
-Without such a written revelation man is in a helpless and hopeless state (Ephesians 2:11-12).
-Reason says that if God is a good and loving God He’d naturally provide such a revelation.
+Without such a written revelation, man is in a helpless and hopeless state (Ephesians 2:11-12).
+Reason says that if God is a good and loving God, He’d naturally provide such a revelation.

-Strong finds this argument in the arrangement for the healing of bruises in plants, for the mending of broken bones in the animal creation and in the provision of remedial agents for the cure of human diseases (Thiessen, Lectures in Systematic Theology; page 83).
-If God would provide things like these, which we are in need of, it stands to reason He would provide the greater and most important need of the communication of God to man by means of a written revelation.
-Though this may not be completely valid in proving the revelation of God it yet contributes to that view.
+Strong finds this argument in the arrangement for the healing of bruises in plants, for the mending of broken bones in the animal creation and in the provision of remedial agents for the cure of human diseases (Thiessen, Lectures in Systematic Theology, page 83).
+If God provides things like these, which we need, it stands to reason He would provide the most important need – the communication of God to man through written revelation.
+Though this may not be completely valid in proving the revelation of God, it contributes to that view.

-The miracle of its existence.
 Arthur W. Pink put it this way, “When we bear in mind that the Bible has been the special object of never ending attack and persecution the wonder of the Bible’s survival is changed into a miracle” (Arthur W. Pink, The Divine Revelation of the Bible: Thiessen, Lectures in Systematic Theology; page 83).
-For over 2,000 years mankind’s hatred of the Bible has been persistent, determined and relentless.
+For over 2,000 years, mankind’s hatred of the Bible has been persistent, determined and relentless.
 Every possible effort has been made throughout history to destroy and undermine faith in its inspiration and authority.
 Innumerable enterprises have been undertaken to consign it to oblivion.
-Let’s look at just a couple examples.
+Below are a few examples:

-The influence of the Bible.
 The Bible has influenced more people than any other book in existence.
 Its message has changed countless lives.
-It has changed drunkards and drug addicts into sober responsible citizens, criminals into law abiding citizens (2 Corinthians 5:17), comforts the sad and hurting (Romans 15:4), satisfies the spiritually hungry and thirsty (Matthew 5:6; John 7:37-39), and its promises give hope, courage and strength to those in despair (Romans 15:13; Matthew 5:4).
+It has changed drunkards and drug addicts into sober responsible citizens, criminals into law abiding citizens (2 Corinthians 5:17), comforts the sad and hurting (Romans 15:4), satisfies the spiritually hungry and thirsty (Matthew 5:6, John 7:37-39), and its promises give hope, courage and strength to those in despair (Romans 15:13, Matthew 5:4).
 None other has influenced so many great men and women.
 The testimonies abound of how the Bible and its message has influenced and changed lives.
-Here are a few:
+Below are a few:

-When I was a young Christian, I was visiting a church and an evangelist was there.
-He handed out a poem I thought was really good.
-It really depicts the influence the Bible has and how it has touched people’s lives.
+When I was young I was visiting a church and an evangelist handed out the following poem.
+It really depicts the influence the Bible has, and how it has touched people’s lives.

 Though the cover is worn,